kjaehnig/kjaehnig.github.io/_portfolio/projectA_pneumonia_bcnn.md

 I used the [Keras-Tuner](https://keras.io/keras_tuner/) module in order to perform hyperparameter searches to find the model parameters that provide the best validation accuracy.
 The module provides several different types of parameter search strategies.
-I used the *BayesianOptimization* which fits a Gaussian process model to the hyperparameter search space.
+I used the `BayesianOptimization` tuner which fits a Gaussian process model to the hyperparameter search space.
 The Gaussian process model will explore the parameter space in order to find the best parameters without the exhaustive computational requirement of a full grid search or a random search which would require a